 Anyone who is certified (see below) as unable to read or use standard printed material as a result of temporary or permanent visual or physical limitations is eligible for LBPH service.

-Blind persons whose visual acuity, as determined by a competent authority, is 20/200 or less in the better eye with correcting lens, or whose widest diameter of visual field subtends an angular distance no greater than 20 degrees.
+- Legally Blind – Visual acuity is 20/200 or less in better eye with correcting glasses or the widest diameter of visual field subtends an angular distance no greater than 20 degrees.

-In the case of visual or physical disability, a competent authority is defined to include a:
+In cases of blindness, visual disability, or physical limitations, "certifying authority" is defined to include: